platformsh/platformsh-docs/sites/platform/src/add-services/influxdb.md

 [...]

-# Relationships enable an app container's access to a service.
+# Relationships enable access from this app to a given service.
+# The example below shows configuration with an explicitly set service name and endpoint.
+# See the Application reference for all options for defining relationships and endpoints.
-# Please note: Legacy definition of the relationship is still supported:
+# Note that legacy definition of the relationship is still supported.
 # More information: https://docs.platform.sh/create-apps/app-reference/single-runtime-image.html#relationships
 relationships:
     influxdb:
-        service: "influxdb"
+        service: influxdb
-        endpoint: "influxdb"
+        endpoint: influxdb
 ```
 {{< /codetabs >}}